PadsterH2012/Instructors/project_instructions/instruction_modules/module_initial_setup.md

 Execute the following .gitignore creation steps:

 1. **Create .gitignore File**
-   - Create ../../.gitignore file in the project root directory
+   - **MANDATORY LOCATION**: Create ../../.gitignore file in the project root directory
+   - **CRITICAL PATH VERIFICATION**: The .gitignore file MUST be created at the same level as project_instructions/ and project_working_files/ directories
+   - **WRONG LOCATION**: Do NOT create .gitignore inside project_working_files/ or project_instructions/
+   - **CORRECT STRUCTURE**: After creation, the directory structure should be:
+     ```
+     project_root/
+     ├── project_instructions/
+     ├── project_working_files/
+     ├── archivebin/
+     └── .gitignore              ← MUST be here at root level
+     ```
-   - This prevents the instruction system and temporary files from being committed to the project repository
+   - **Purpose**: This prevents the instruction system and temporary files from being committed to the project repository
-   - Ensures clean project repository focused only on actual project code
+   - **Git Integration**: Ensures clean project repository focused only on actual project code

 2. **.gitignore Template**
    Create the file with this exact content: